Office of Postsecondary Education, Department of Education (Department).

 (2) A mail receipt that is not dated by the U.S. Postal Service.

-There are no program-specific regulations for the Part A AANAPISI, Part A NASNTI, and Part A PBI programs or any of the title III, part F programs.
+Note: There are no program-specific regulations for the Part A PBI, Part A NASNTI, and Part A AANAPISI programs or any of the title III, part F programs.
 Also, there have been amendments to the HEA since the Department last issued regulations for the programs established under titles III and V of the statute.
-Accordingly, we encourage each potential applicant to read the applicable sections of the HEA in order to fully understand the eligibility requirements for the program for which they are applying.
+Accordingly, we encourage each potential applicant to read the applicable sections of the HEA to fully understand the eligibility requirements for the program for which they are applying.